Vibration Damping in Underactuated Cable-suspended Artwork -- Flying Belt Motion Control: Dynamic Model of the Belt System

+Correct symbolic derivation can be quite challenging; however, it is not necessary to perform the algebraic work manually, as many useful tools are now available to assist such analytical calculations (e.g., MATLAB Symbolic Math Toolbox).
+The model can also be assembled semi-automatically using state-of-the-art software tools for physical network acausal modeling, such as MATLAB Simscape, OpenModelica or Dymola, using the above explained assumptions.

-As it is going to be discussed later in the text, it is important to introduce two quantities that capture two basic motions performed by body 2 with respect to a motionless observer connected to the frame.
-The first dominant motion is horizontal torsion around the global axis $Z$, which is represented by the angle $\epsilon_2$ oriented from the fixed plane $XZ$ to the time-variant plane $P_2Z$ defined by the global axis $X$ and the point $P_2$.
-This angle is depicted in Figure \ref{fig_mat_model_2D}.
+As discussed later in the text, it is important to introduce two quantities that capture two basic motions performed by body 2 with respect to a motionless observer connected to the frame.
+The first dominant motion is horizontal torsion around the global axis $Z$, which is represented by the angle $\varepsilon_2$ oriented from the fixed plane $XZ$ to the moving plane $P_2Z$ defined by the global axis $X$ and the point $P_2$.
+This angle is depicted in Figure \ref{fig_mat_model_2D} {and can be expressed as

+where $\mathbf{s}_2^P = ^\mathrm{T}$ is the vector pointing from the axis $Z$ to the point $P_2$ and $\mathbf{n}^{XZ} = ^\mathrm{T}$ is the unit normal vector of the plane $XZ$.
 The second dominant motion is vertical nutation from the global axis $Z$.
 It is represented directly by the nutation angle $\vartheta_2$ visualized in Figure \ref{fig_mat_model_3D}.
 Furthermore, the actuated motor position is denoted as $\alpha$.
-Because the revolute joint between the motor and body~1 is ideal (rigid and with no clearance), it simply applies that the actual rotation of body 2 defined by the spin $\varphi_2$ is identical to the actuated motor position $\alpha$, i.e., $\varphi_2(t) = \alpha(t)$.
+Because the revolute joint between the motor and body~1 is ideal (rigid and with no clearance), it simply applies that the actual rotation of body {1} defined by the spin {$\varphi_1$} is identical to the actuated motor position $\alpha$, i.e., ${\varphi_1}(t) = \alpha(t)$.